Victory Road (2022)

 The 2022 Victory Road was a professional wrestling event produced by Impact Wrestling.
 It took place on September 23, 2022, at Skyway Studios in Nashville, Tennessee, and aired on Impact Plus and YouTube.
 It was the 13th event under the Victory Road chronology.
 The event also featured wrestlers from partner promotions Lucha Libre AAA Worldwide (AAA) and New Japan Pro-Wrestling (NJPW).

-10 matches were contested at this event, including two on the pre-show and one taped as a digital exclusive.
+Ten matches were contested at the event, including two on the pre-show and one taped as a digital exclusive.
 In the main event, Steve Maclin defeated Moose and Sami Callihan in a three-way Barbed Wire Massacre.
-In other prominent matches, Jordynne Grace defeated Max the Impaler, Frankie Kazarian won an Intergender Triple Threat Revolver to become the number one contender to the Impact X Division Championship, Mickie James defeated Gisele Shaw in a Career Threatening match, and Mike Bailey defeated Delirious to retain the X Division Championship in the opening bout.
+In other prominent matches, Jordynne Grace defeated Max the Impaler, Frankie Kazarian won an Intergender X Division Triple Threat Revolver to become the number one contender to the Impact X Division Championship at Bound for Glory, Mickie James defeated Gisele Shaw in a Career Threatening match, and Mike Bailey defeated Delirious to retain the X Division Championship in the opening bout.
 The event also marked the Impact debut of Bobby Fish.

 Production

 Background

 Victory Road was an annual professional wrestling event produced by Impact Wrestling (then known as Total Nonstop Action Wrestling) between 2004 and 2012.
 In 2013, TNA discontinued most of its monthly pay-per-view events in favor of the new pre-recorded One Night Only events.
-Victory Road would be revived as a "One Night Only" event in 2014 and a special edition of Impact's weekly television series in 2017.
+Victory Road would be revived as a "One Night Only" event in 2014, a special edition of Impact's weekly television series in 2017, and has been a monthly special for Impact Plus since the 2019 event.

-On August 5, 2022, Impact Wrestling announced that they will return to Skyway Studios in Nashville, Tennessee for Victory Road on September 23, 2022.
+On August 5, 2022, Impact Wrestling announced that they will return to Skyway Studios in Nashville, Tennessee, for Victory Road on September 23, 2022.